Ferclemens/framework7-svelte-login-app/README.md

 # Challenge about create a wpa with login and welcome page.

 ## features
-  - You can create our user, or log in with hardcode users
+  - You can create your user, or log in with 'hardcode' users
   - Forms have inputs validations
   - Mobile design
   - fluid interface